Rodney Combs: Winston Cup Series

 Combs ran nineteen races in 1988, the most active year of his career.
-Seventeen of them were for the #97 ACDelco team, while Combs competed in one race for Ken Allen and another for Richard Childress Racing.
+Seventeen of them were for the No. 97 ACDelco team, while Combs competed in one race for Ken Allen and another for Richard Childress Racing.
 Despite all the starts, Combs had a worse year than in 1987, despite matching the 35th in points.
-His best finish was 11th at Bristol, but he only had one other top-20, a 14th at Michigan.
+His best finish was 11th at Bristol, but he only had one other top-twenty, a 14th at Michigan.
 Combs, however, did earn his first career top-10 starting spot, a 9th at Richmond.
-Combs' biggest issue was 11 DNFs, though to Combs' defense, all but one of them was mechanical.
+Combs' biggest issue was eleven DNFs, though to Combs' defense, all but one of them was mechanical.

 In 1989, Combs only made nine starts and did not even crack the top-20.
 His best run was a 23rd at Darlington, driving for Lake Speed.
-Yet, Combs ran the majority of the races for the #89 Evinrude Pontiac.
+Yet, Combs ran the majority of the races for the No. 89 Evinrude Pontiac.
 The best run for that team was a 27th at Phoenix.
 Combs also had three races in 1989 for Allen.

 Combs made his last five career Cup starts in 1990.
-Combs ran all five races for the #89 team, but could only manage a best of 27th at Phoenix.
+Combs ran all five races for the No. 89 team, but could only manage a best of 27th at Phoenix.
 In addition, Combs only finished two of the races.
-Overall in his Cup career, Combs had one top-ten finish and one top-10 start.
+Overall in his Cup career, Combs had one top-ten finish and one top-ten start.